Places To Eat

 Angel Hotel

-3 Angel Hill, Bury St Edmunds IP33 1LT.
+3 Angel Hill, Bury St Edmunds, IP33 1LT.
 Impressive hotel overlooking the Abbey and gardens.
 Does fabulous cocktails and its location makes it a great place to start an evening out with a drink, and it also has a strong a la carte menu using a lots of seasonal and country fare.

 Queens Bar and Grill